 – title of the contribution;

-– contact information for the contribution originator and/or representative: name, organization, country, telephone, fax and e-mail address.
+– contact information for the contribution originator and/or representative: name, organization, country, telephone and e-mail address.

+NOTE – The title needs to be concise and to clearly indicate the purpose of the contribution.
+This will facilitate classification of documents for review at a meeting.

+EXAMPLE 1 – Proposed new work item on "Topic"

+EXAMPLE 2 – H.yxz: Proposed new clause 7.2

+EXAMPLE 3 – Proposed revised G-series Supplement 72 on "Modelling consideration for optical media networks"

+EXAMPLE 4 – Proposed updates to X.yxz "Title"

+EXAMPLE 5 – Proposal to consent (AAP) Y.yxz “"itle"

+EXAMPLE 6 – Proposal for agreement of J-series Supplement xx "Title"

-A template that defines the recommended heading format is available (under "Guides, Tools, and Templates") on the ITU-T study group and TSAG websites.
+A template that defines the heading format is available on the ITU-T website.

-I.1.2 Abstract – The abstract should outline clearly and concisely the aim (for example, proposal for a new Recommendation) and the content (proposals and/or conclusions of the contribution).
-In addition, it should enable prospective readers to determine quickly whether the contribution contains information in their area of interest and, often, which working party(ies) should review the contribution.
+I.1.2 Abstract – The abstract should outline clearly and concisely the aim (for example, proposal for a new work item) and the content (proposals and/or conclusions) of the contribution.
+In addition, it should enable prospective readers to determine quickly whether the contribution contains information in their area of interest.
 This is a very important part of the document and would normally be prepared after the other sections are written.
-An abstract should not exceed 150-200 words.
-It should be understandable by other study groups and not just the intended readers of the contribution.
+An abstract should be short and clear, not exceeding 150-200 words.
+It should accurately and objectively describe the contribution content, and it should be self-contained and suitable for inclusion in the meeting report as a summary of the contribution.
+The abstract should be written in the third person, e.g. instead of "we present", say "this contribution presents".

 I.1.3 Rationale (Discussion) – This section should provide discussion, reasons and justification for the proposals or conclusions.
 It develops the theme, describing the methods used and the observations or findings, and comments on their significance.